violafanfani/BST270-Winter2023/README.md

 ### Welcome to BST 270: Reproducible Data Science

-Instructor: Heather Mattie (hemattie@hsph.harvard.edu)

-TA: Matthew West (mwest@hsph.harvard.edu)
+Instructor: Viola Fanfani (vfanfani@hsph.harvard.edu)

-January 11-15, 19-21, 9am-12pm
+January 9-13, 17-19, 9am-12pm

-Heather's office hour: by appointment
+Viola's office hour: by appointment

-Matthew's office hour: TBD

 #### Purpose of the course
 Reproducible research has become increasingly important in the biomedical sciences.
 The science community has recognized reproducibility is a growing challenge in basic, clinical and population sciences.
 Experimental design, data provenance, analytic methods and tools, and reporting science play a critical role in the biomedical research ecosystem to ensure scientific rigor, robustness and transparency.
 Statistical and computational methods and tools are fundamental for making scientific results reproducible.